joanfabregat/document-processor/README.md

 - Precise positioning information for each content slice
 - Optional image extraction
 - Page range selection for processing
+- Table data extraction in multiple formats (Markdown and structured data)
+- Support for captions in tables and images

 ## API Endpoints